IN CONVERSATION

 What challenges must you overcome to film these stories?

 First and foremost, your research needs to be strong and thorough.
 With television, you have only a certain amount of time at a particular place.
-Moreover, the budget doesn’t allow you to sit around until you get what you want; you are always up against the clock.
+Moreover, the budget doesn’t allow you to sit around waiting for what you want; you are always up against the clock.
 And there are times when you know that your interviewees fail to share their stories despite having a life story to tell because, having just met you, they are not ready.

 Every subject we filmed is emotional, as it involves people’s lives, emotions, and unhappiness.
-So when we stand in front of them, trying to find out their story, we ask an enormous amount of each interviewee, each person—man, woman, or child.
-And sometimes, we run late; I tell my cameraman or producer we must wait.
+So when we stand in front of them, trying to find out their story, we ask an enormous amount of each interviewee—man, woman, or child.
+And sometimes, we run late; I tell my cameraman or producer that we must wait.
 It’s essential to have patience.

 Have there been moments when you felt alone or helpless while working on projects?